choukri33/holbertonschool-AirBnB_clone/README.md

 # How to use it

-Help: This command displays help or a list of available commands, along with instructions on how to use them.
+<b>Help:</b> This command displays help or a list of available commands, along with instructions on how to use them.

-Quit: This command allows you to exit the console or terminate its execution.
+<b>Quit:</b> This command allows you to exit the console or terminate its execution.

-Create: This command allows you to create a new object or instance according to the specified base model.
+<b>Create:</b> This command allows you to create a new object or instance according to the specified base model.

-Show: This command displays the details of a specific object or instance.
+<b>Show:</b> This command displays the details of a specific object or instance.

-All: This command displays all existing objects or instances according to the specified base model.
+<b>All:</b> This command displays all existing objects or instances according to the specified base model.

-EOF: This command signals the end of the file (End of File).
+<b>EOF:</b> This command signals the end of the file (End of File).
 It is often used to indicate that the user has finished entering data or commands in the console.

-Update: This command allows you to update the attributes of a specific object or instance with new values.
+<b>Update:</b> This command allows you to update the attributes of a specific object or instance with new values.

-Destroy: This command allows you to delete a specific object or instance.
+<b>Destroy</b> This command allows you to delete a specific object or instance.

-Update: This command allows you to update the attributes of a specific object or instance with new values.
+<b>Update:</b> This command allows you to update the attributes of a specific object or instance with new values.

 # Use function for this project
 - test save reload_model.py